- Sex: Male

-The Minister of Information, Dr. Abdul-Aziz Khoja urged Ghazzawi to stop his campaign and return to the Kingdom with full immunity from prosecution.
-This immunity was confirmed by Prince Mohammad bin Naif, the Deputy Crown Prince and then Minister of Interior.
-When Al-Ghazzawi returned to the Kingdom in November 2011, he was greeted by the Prince’s representatives at the airport but a week later, Al-Ghazzawi realised he was under house-arrest and was prevented from leaving the capital.
+- Manner of arrest: The Minister of Information, Dr. Abdul-Aziz Khoja urged him to stop his campaign and return to the Kingdom with full immunity from prosecution.
+When he returned to the Kingdom in November 2011, he realised that he was under house-arrest and was prevented from leaving the capital.
 Two months later, he was interrogated for two weeks by the General Prosecutor and then in August 2012, Al-Ghazzawi was arrested after Friday prayers in a harsh and brutal manner.